wasadigi/Teaching-HEIGVD-RES/lectures/02-Lecture2-TCPProgramming.md

 * [Beej's Guide To Network Programming](http://www.beej.us/guide/bgnet/output/html/multipage/index.html), which a great resource if you want to use the Socket API in C.

 * A [nice course](http://www.cs.dartmouth.edu/~campbell/cs50/socketprogramming.html) about network programming with the Socket API in C.

+* An example for a [simple TCP server](http://www.gnu.org/software/libc/manual/html_node/Server-Example.html) that uses non-blocking IOs and multiplexing with the `select()` system call.

 * A [presentation](http://fr.slideshare.net/gncvalente/whats-so-special-about-nodejs
 ), with embedded videos, which introduces Nodes.js, talks about asynchronous IOs and about the C libraries used by Nodes.js.
 The presentation also has two interesting slides that compare apache (using threads) and nginx (using an event loop).
 Another [presentation](http://fr.slideshare.net/marcusf/nonblocking-io-event-loops-and-nodejs) on the same topic.